USWRCA Shows, Rules, and Events

 For the specific breakdown of each event, its rules, and a video of the event for visual aid.

 The three USWRCA shows are the District show, then the Region show, and lastly the State show.

-The District show is run by District 3, where we compete against Dirty Dozen, South Jordan, and Silver Spurs; the top five contestants or teams in each event move on to the Region show from District, meaning there is a certain amount of competition to move on to Region.
+The District show is run by District 3, where we compete against Dirty Dozen, South Jordan, and Straight Shooters; the top five contestants or teams in each event move on to the Region show from District, meaning there is a certain amount of competition to move on to Region.
 Each club may enter three contestants or teams per event, but only two of those three may move forward.
 If there were not enough teams who completed the event (such as in the roping events, for example), then it goes to a draw.